BoltzExchange/boltz-backend/docs/renegotiating.md

 # ♻️ Renegotiating Chain Swaps

 Renegotiation allows Chain Swaps that failed due to an incorrect lockup amount to be salvaged instead of requiring a refund.
+It applies only to Chain Swaps, not Submarine or Reverse Swaps.

 ## What is Renegotiation?

-Renegotiation enables Chain Swaps that entered the `transaction.lockupFailed` state due to incorrect payment amounts to continue.
+Renegotiation enables Chain Swaps that entered `transaction.lockupFailed` because the lockup amount was incorrect to continue.

 Instead of refunding the locked funds and creating a new swap, the client can request a new quote from Boltz based on the actual amount sent, and if accepted, the swap proceeds as normal.

 A Chain Swap becomes eligible for renegotiation when the user sends **less** or **more** than the expected amount.
-In both cases, the swap enters `transaction.lockupFailed` status because the locked amount doesn't match what was originally quoted.
+In both cases, the swap enters the `transaction.lockupFailed` status because the locked amount doesn't match what was originally quoted.
 Renegotiation allows Boltz to recalculate the appropriate amount to lock on the destination chain based on the actual amount received,